dxa/playbook/format_needs.md

 ## Alignment to technology

 Here are our thoughts on which technologies are well suited to the scenarios.
-Your needs may vary, so con
+Your needs may vary, so consider your circumstances and the needs of your users before making any decisions.

 {:.boston_cube}
 ||Automated|Interactive|